-- To assist in maintaining the Defense Production Sharing Program at a high level by making it possible for Canadian firms to perform research and development work undertaken to meet the requirements of U.S. armed forces.
+- To assist in maintaining the Defence Production Sharing Program at a high level by making it possible for Canadian firms to perform research and development work undertaken to meet the requirements of U.S. armed forces;

-- To utilize better the industrial scientific and technical resources of the United States and Canada in the interest of mutual defense.
+- To utilize better the industrial scientific and technical resources of the United States and Canada in the interest of mutual defence; and

-- To make possible the standardization and interchangeability of a larger amount of the equipments necessary for the defense of United States and Canada.
+- To make possible the standardization and interchangeability of a larger amount of the equipments necessary for the defence of United States and Canada.

 The Defence Production Sharing Program is, too often, hamstrung by US (and Canadian) protectionist measures and it needs to be brought more fully into the area of bilateral free trade.
 I am not suggesting that the Pentagon would ever let, say, a significant shipbuilding contract to a Canadian yard but it must be possible for Canadian shipyards and factories and service providers to bid on US defence contracts on at least a “near equal” basis and vice-versa, of course.
 This, free(er) trade in defence materiel and services is one area where we, North Americans, can learn from the Europeans.
 I am not suggesting that Canada should abandon the idea of having a national defence industrial base but, rather, that we should have a base that fits, neatly, into a larger continental base that is, somehow, connected to other allied defence production systems.